Hiring Process Overview

-All interviewed applicants who did not get a job offer are notified—usually by letter—of the final outcome of the selection process.
+All interviewed applicants who did not get a job offer are notified—by email or letter—of the final outcome of the selection process.

 Prior to starting work, a background check will be made on most applicants offered employment.
 It may include checks of:

 If indicated in the job announcement, an applicant must satisfactorily meet required medical standards for the job in a medical examination conducted by county-designated medical staff.

 We hope this overview has helped you better understand the hiring process for merit positions in Fairfax County.
 Select a link from the list below to continue.